 - Domain A domain refers to a group of devices in a network, whose host names share a common suffix, the domain name.
-Thus, in the >> Internet, a part of a naming hierarchy (e.g. bintec.net). - Downstream Data transmission rate from the >> ISP to the client. - DSL/xDSL Digital Subscriber Line xDSL is used as a bookmark for the different DSL variants, such as ➤> ADSL, >> RADSL, >> VDSL, >> HDSL, >> SDSL,
+Thus, in the >> Internet, a part of a naming hierarchy (e.g. bintec.net). - Downstream Data transmission rate from the >> ISP to the client. - DSA (DSS) Digital Signature Algorithm (Digital Signature Standard).
+A signature-only mechanism supported by the United States government.
+Its design criteria have not been made public.
+Regarding key generation, DSA is faster than RSA.
+On the other hand, regarding key computation, DSA is slower than RSA. - DSL/xDSL Digital Subscriber Line xDSL is used as a bookmark for the different DSL variants, such as ➤> ADSL, ➤ RADSL, ➤> VDSL, ➤> HDSL, ➤> SDSL,